Chinese mainland reports 103 new COVID-19 cases

-The Chinese mainland on Tuesday recorded 103 new COVID-19 cases – 88 local transmissions and 15 from overseas, the National Health Commission said on Wednesday.
+The Chinese mainland on Thursday recorded 103 new COVID-19 cases – 94 local transmissions and nine from overseas, the National Health Commission said on Friday.

-Among the domestically infected cases, 46 in northeastern Jilin Province, 19 were reported in northern Hebei Province, 16 in northeastern Heilongjiang Province and seven in Beijing.
+Of the locally transmitted cases, 47 were reported in Heilongjiang, 19 in Jilin, 18 in Hebei, six in Shanghai, three in Beijing and one in Shanxi, the Commission said in its daily report.

 The total number of confirmed cases in the Hong Kong and Macao special administrative regions and the Taiwan region are as follows: